 Anesthesia overdose: consequences in adults

-Modern medicine virtually eliminates the risk of an overdose of anesthesia, but if this happens, then the consequences in adults may be as follows:
+Modern medicine practically eliminates the risk of anesthesia overdose, but if this happens, the consequences in adults can be the following:

-• Too much drug sleep- the patient begins to regain consciousness only 6-12 hours after surgery.
-He can be forcibly awakened, but the loss of consciousness will continue until the increased dose of anesthetic stops working.
+• Too much drug sleep– the patient begins to regain consciousness only 6-12 hours after surgery.
+He may be forcibly awakened, but the loss of consciousness will continue until the increased dose of anesthetic wears off.

-• Headache- this is how most drugs for anesthesia act on the central nervous system.
-If, after conventional anesthesia, the pain syndrome disappears after a few hours, then with an overdose, it may persist for several days.
+• Headache- this is how most anesthesia drugs act on the central nervous system.
+If after normal anesthesia the pain syndrome disappears within a few hours, then in case of an overdose it may persist for several days.

 • Respiratory depression– a temporary phenomenon that can provoke postoperative pneumonia.

-Cases when an overdose of anesthesia led to the death of a patient have not been recorded for the last 50 years.
+Cases where an overdose of anesthesia led to the death of a patient have not been recorded in the last 50 years.

 Consequences of frequent anesthesia